 - 2.1 Standalone Candidates - 2.1.1 A standalone candidate need not register a candidate committee. - 2.1.2 A standalone candidate must file disclosure reports for all reporting periods in which he or she makes expenditures.
-[Sections 1-45-108 and 1-45-109, C.R.S.] - 2.2 Candidate committees
+[Sections 1-45-108 and 1-45-109, C.R.S.]

+2.2 Candidate committees

 - 2.2.1 A candidate may serve as the candidate committee's registered agent or appoint another natural person to be the registered agent.
 Only the registered agent, the designated filing agent, or the candidate may file the contribution and expenditure report. - 2.2.2 Once assigned a candidate committee must follow the frequent filing schedule for the remainder of the year, except as outlined in Rule 17.5. - 2.2.3 A candidate committee may accept the contribution limit specified in Colo.
 Const.
-Article XXVIII, Section 3(1) for the primary election even if the primary election is canceled under section 1-4-104.5(1), C.R.S. or the candidate is running unopposed. - 2.2.4 Managing unexpended campaign contributions - (a) A candidate committee must report its unexpended balance as the ending balance at the end of the election cycle.
+Article XXVIII, Section 3(1) and section 1-45-103.7(1.5), C.R.S. for the primary election even if the primary election is canceled under section 1-4-104.5(1), C.R.S. or the candidate is running unopposed. - 2.2.4 Managing unexpended campaign contributions - (a) A candidate committee must report its unexpended balance as the ending balance at the end of the election cycle.
 A candidate committee must report its unexpended balance from the report filed 30 days after the major election as the beginning balance in the next election cycle.
-The candidate committee's beginning balance must reflect what amount is retained for use in a subsequent election cycle and what amount is retained for use as unexpended funds. - (b) Candidates seeking re-election to the same office - A candidate committee may retain contributions to use in a subsequent election cycle for the same public office, in an amount not to exceed the political party contribution limit in Colo.
+The candidate committee's beginning balance must reflect what amount is retained for use in a subsequent election cycle and what amount is retained for use as unexpended funds. - (b) Candidates seeking re-election to the same office - (1) A candidate committee may retain contributions to use in a subsequent election cycle for the same public office, in an amount not to exceed the political party contribution limit in Colo.
 Const.
-Article XXVIII, Section 3(3) (as adjusted by Rule 10.16). - (2) If a candidate committee retains contributions to use in a subsequent election cycle for the same office, the amount retained counts toward the limit on contributions from a political party. - (3) If a candidate committee retains contributions from a prior election cycle in excess of the political party contribution limit, the candidate committee may not use those funds for any subsequent election cycle but may retain them for use in accordance with section 1-45-106(1)(b), C.R.S., if applicable.
-The committee may also contribute the funds to a political party, donate the funds to a charitable organization recognized by the Internal Revenue Service, or return the funds to contributors. - (c) Candidates seeking election to a different office - A candidate committee may transfer funds to a candidate committee established by the same candidate for a different public office, subject to the political party contribution limit for the new office sought.
+Article XXVIII, Section 3(3) and section 1-45-103.7(1.5)(a)(III), C.R.S. (as adjusted by Rule 10.17). - (2) If a candidate committee retains contributions to use in a subsequent election cycle for the same office, the amount retained counts toward the limit on contributions from a political party. - (3) If a candidate committee retains contributions from a prior election cycle in excess of the political party contribution limit, the candidate committee may not use those funds for any subsequent election cycle but may retain them for use in accordance with section 1-45-106(1)(b), C.R.S., if applicable.
+The committee may also contribute the funds to a political party, donate the funds to a charitable organization recognized by the Internal Revenue Service, or return the funds to contributors. - (c) Candidates seeking election to a different office - (1) A candidate committee may transfer funds to a candidate committee established by the same candidate for a different public office, subject to the political party contribution limit for the new office sought.
 [Colo.
 Const.
 Article XXVIII, Section 3] - (2) Contributions from persons or committees made to the prior candidate committee do not apply toward the contribution limits for the new candidate committee.